 After conducting the factorial ANOVAs, I ran a bivariate correlation test between the likelihood to seek information and the likelihood to purchase, with a Pearson's correlation coefficient found in the analysis.
 Following this, data about the demographic characteristics of participants were used to investigate whether particular demographic or socioeconomic characteristics, such as high or low income, would affect consumer behaviour.
 I recoded the income level of participants from four variables into two variables, which were categorised as low income level (less than £40,000) and high income level (£40,000 or above).
 I also recoded the education level of participants from five variables into two variables, namely low education level (below bachelor's level) and high education level (bachelor's level or above).
-I conducted a bivariate correlation test between the likelihood to seek information and income level, followed by the bivariate correlation between the likelihood to seek information and education level.
+I conducted a bivariate correlation test between income level and education level.
+Following this, I ran another set of bivariate correlation between the likelihood to seek information and education level.